Green-Software-Foundation/awesome-green-software/readme.md

+### _[!important] Incubation Project This project is an incubation project being run inside the Green Software Foundation; as such, we DON’T recommend using it in any critical use case.
+Incubation projects are experimental, offer no support guarantee, have minimal governance and process, and may be retired at any moment.
+This project may one day Graduate, in which case this disclaimer will be removed._

 # Green Software [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 > Research, tools, code, libraries, and training for building applications that emit less carbon into our atmosphere.